Roda 4 All!

 The first hour is a "slow jam,” led by Al Bergstein, with some tips & tricks for those new to Roda de Choro, and for those wanting to hone their roda skills.
 The following two hours are open for more advanced songs and tempos!

 As Jovino Santos Neto mentioned in the most recent Choro Workshop in Port Townsend, one thing that connects all choro musicians is a great volume of shared repertoire.
-There are dozens of choro standards.
-To get started, check out our working song list for songs we play regularly.
+There are dozens of choro “standards.”
+To get started, check out our Roda 4 All song list for songs we play regularly.

 Download the Tips & Tricks for How to Roda